Suggested links

 Last updated:

-If you’ve been diagnosed with mesothelioma or another asbestos-related illness, you may be able to receive compensation from a lawsuit, trust funds, or the U.S. Department of Veterans Affairs (VA).
+If you or a loved one has been diagnosed with mesothelioma or another asbestos-related illness, you may be able to receive financial compensation from a lawsuit, trust funds, and/or benefits paid out by the U.S. Department of Veterans Affairs (VA).

 Couple during a legal consultation